Microscope Objective Lens

-For more than 160 years Leica Microsystems has designed and produced top-class objectives for a wide variety of applications in research, industry and medicine.
-The innovation power of Leica Microsystems' optical designers and the experience and expertise of Leica Microsystems' precision optical engineers come together to provide microscopes with the best optics possible.
-A sophisticated, state-of-the-art production process yealds objectives that guarantee superlative image quality.
+For more than 170 years Leica Microsystems has designed and produced top-class objectives for a wide variety of applications in research, industry and medicine.
+The optics specialists at Leica Microsystems bring the highest level of experience and expertise to bear in reducing aberrations resulting from the physical conditions of optical components to a minimum.
+A sophisticated, state-of-the-art production process yields objectives that guarantee superlative image quality.

 Leica microscope objective lenses are designed and made by our optics specialists to have the highest performance with a minimum of aberrations.
 The objectives help to deliver superior microscope image quality for many applications, such as life science and materials research, industrial quality control and failure analysis, and medical and surgical imaging.

 Do you need an individual objective for your application?
 Then contact our Leica OEM Optic Center so that we can offer you a customized solution.

 Leica achromats are powerful objectives for standard applications in the visual spectral range, offering field flatness (OFN) up to 25 mm.
 The absolute value of the focus differences between red wavelength and blue wavelength (2 colors) is ≤ 2x depth of field of the objective.

 Leica semi-apochromats are objectives for applications in the visual spectral range with higher specifications, offering field flatness up to 25 mm.
 The absolute values of the focus differences for the red wavelength and the blue wavelength to green wavelength (3 colors) are ≤ 2.5x depth of field of the objective.